 Moosa-Duke Solicitors are not authorised by the Financial Services Authority.
-However we are included on the register maintained by the Financial Services Authority so that we may carry on out insurance mediation activity, which is broadly advising on, selling and administration of insurance contracts.
+However we are included on the register maintained by the Financial Conduct Authority so that we may carry on out insurance mediation activity, which is broadly advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by the Solicitors Regulation Authority.
 The register can be accessed via the Financial Services website.

 If you have any questions or queries regarding this Policy, please contact email@example.com.
 We will do our best to deal with your questions or queries as soon as possible.

 We may update this Policy at any time without notice.
 Updates will be marked with a new edition number and dated accordingly.
 You agree to review this Policy regularly and to be bound by the Policy as it appears on our website.

 Moosa-Duke Solicitors is subject to UK and European privacy legislation and the General Data Protection Regulation (GDPR), which regulate the use of individuals’ personal information.
 This legislation imposes specific requirements on Moosa-Duke Solicitors.
 All personal information supplied by you to us online via the website, by telephone, or in person will be protected by us in accordance with current applicable privacy legislation and the terms of this Policy.